Meekb/PHP_Movies_API/README.md

 $response['response_code'] = 201 // resource successfully created
 $response['response_code'] = 204; // successful but no content to return (ex: delete movie)
 ```
+  * Documentation
     * Importance of excellent documentation to ensure developers can connect to your API which includes providing
-all endpoints and examples of the request format
+all endpoints with examples of the request format

 ## Tech Stack
 <table>